 Naolin and Brennan were lovers

 In large parts of the fandom, this is basically treated as soft‑canon now.
-The logic is simple and vicious.
+The logic is simple.
 I mean, why would a Siphon rider — supposedly the most disciplined, price‑aware signet holders — draw directly from the earth and risk his soul just to save a general’s son?

 The vibe people read between the lines:

-• Tairn’s love of Violet is born from his last rider’s love.
+- Tairn’s love of Violet is born from his last rider’s love of her brother.
+Sweet.

-• Brennan’s “hollow” looks and refusal to talk about certain memories post‑resurrection make a lot more emotional sense if he’s looking at a world where the man who loved him may have paid the ultimate price to pull him back.
+- Brennan’s “hollow” looks and refusal to talk about certain memories post‑resurrection make a lot more emotional sense if he’s looking at a world where the man who loved him may have paid the ultimate price to pull him back.
+Ouch.

 Naolin is the Sage